Meteosource/pymeteosource/README.md

-pyMeteoSource
+pymeteosource
 ==========

-Python wrapper library for MeteoSource API that provides detailed hyperlocal weather forecasts for any location on earth.
+Python wrapper library for Meteosource API that provides detailed hyperlocal weather forecasts for any location on earth.

 ### Installation